tlherr/CTF-Write-Ups/Hackvent/Day4/info.md

 7818 appears to be a cid to unicode map

 Each row is 32 bits

-what are the numbers from this
+what are the numbers from this with no discernable header this file just appears to be raw binary data

+tried reading it in various chunks such as 16 bits, 32 bits and 64 bits

+How did binwalk know this is a windows binary?
+How would a linux binary look

+readelf: 4C59: Error: Not an ELF file - it has the wrong magic bytes at the start

+so it has the wrong magic bytes at the start

+Can we run this thing, attach to a debugger or something?